 We use the Long Tasks API to help you track how CPU affects your users.
 A "long task" is defined as any process that consumes more than 50ms on the browser main thread.
 As of January 2019, this is available from Chrome, Opera and Android.
 In LUX, we show:

-- JS CPU Time - the sum of all the Long Tasks
+JS Long Tasks - the sum in milliseconds of all the Long Tasks

-- Number of JS Tasks - the number of Long Tasks in a page
+JS Number of Long Tasks - the number of Long Tasks in a page

 Customer data (LUX)